Tourism (General Provisions) (Jersey) Order 1990

 PART 5

-YOUTH HOSTEL REGISTER
+HOSTEL REGISTER[28]

-12 Registration of youth hostels
+12 Registration of hostels[29]

-No premises shall be registered in the Youth Hostel Register unless the Minister is satisfied that the premises meet the requirements set out in Article 13.
+No premises shall be registered in the Hostel Register unless the Minister is satisfied that the premises meet the requirements set out in Article 13.

-13 Requirements for registration as youth hostel
+13 Requirements for registration as hostel[30]

 The requirements referred to in Article 12 are that –